Topological and nonlinearity-induced thermalization in a PT-symmetric split-Langevin bath

-where $K$ is the $N\times N$, tridiagonal, spring constant matrix, $1_N$ and $0_N$ are $N$-dimensional identity and zero matrices, $P_a$ is the projection operator onto the region that has the loss, and $P_b$ is the projection operator onto the region that has the random gain.
-We would like to emphasize that the following results are valid for general projection operators; the single split-Langevin case corresponds to $a=m_0$ and $b=n_0$.
-The stochastic differential term $d{\bf W}=(0,\cdots,0,dw_1,\cdots,dw_N)^T$ denotes a column vector with $N$ zeros and $N$ independent, identically distributed random variables $dw_m$ with zero mean and unit variance.
+where $K$ is the tridiagonal, spring constant matrix, $P_L$ is the projection operator onto the loss sites, and $P_G$ is the projection operator onto the random-gain region.
+The stochastic term $d{\bf W}=(0,\cdots,0,dw_1,\cdots,dw_N)^T$ has $N$ independent, identically distributed variables $dw_i$ with zero mean and unit variance.